 Marina Beach: It is one of the longest beaches in the world.

 High Court: It is one of the largest judicial complexes in the world.

-The Art and Bronze Gallery: Where one can find few examples of the Tanjore school of painting.
+The Art and Bronze Gallery: Where one can find a few examples of the Tanjore school of painting.

 Snake Park: A tour of this fascinating park will reveal that more than 40 species of common snakes besides crocodiles, chameleons, monitor lizards, and tortoises can be seen here.

-Fort Museum: It is at Fort St George, the first British fort build around 1653 by the British East India Company.
+Fort Museum: It is at Fort St George, the first British fort built around 1653 by the British East India Company.
 The padlocks, old uniforms, old prints, palanquins, paintings of the governors are displayed here.

-If you travel 245 kms removed from city, you’ll reach Chidambaram, additionally referred to as the ‘City of the Cosmic Dancer’.
-The image of ‘Nataraja (the recreation Shiva)’ in his cosmic dance create is thought through out the globe.
+If you travel 245 km removed from the city, you’ll reach Chidambaram, additionally referred to as the ‘City of the Cosmic Dancer’.
+The image of ‘Nataraja (the recreation Shiva)’ in his cosmic dance create is thought throughout the globe.
 ‘The Chitrakootam’, another shrine adjacent to the Nataraja temple is devoted to Lord Govindraja.